-This hormone in particular is secreted in the body to control our blood sugar levels and modulate carbohydrate and fat metabolism… therefore having a huge effect on your health and training goals.
+This hormone in particular is secreted in the body to control our blood sugar levels and modulate carbohydrate and fat metabolism, therefore it can have a huge effect on your health and training goals.

 When we consume foods that contain high levels of sugar and carbohydrates, the body’s blood glucose levels are increased.
-In order to decrease and get blood sugar levels back to normal, insulin is secreted by the pancreas, which then causes glucose to be stored in the muscle tissues and fat cells of the body.
+In order for them to decrease and return to normal, insulin is secreted by the pancreas, which then causes glucose to be stored in the muscle tissues and fat cells of the body.

 If incorrectly balanced over long periods of time through your diet, insulin can promote fat storage and prevent hard-earned muscle gains – something gym-goers would call a nightmare…

-For people who consume too much sugary food, too often, the over production of insulin also leads to the development of insulin insensitivity and type 2 diabetes where insulin can no longer reduce the amount of sugar in the blood adequately.
+For people who consume too much sugary food, too often, the overproduction of insulin can also lead to the development of insulin insensitivity and type 2 diabetes, which is where insulin can no longer reduce the amount of sugar in the blood adequately.